venkat24/haohaoxuexi/README.md

 # 好好学习 ⛽

-This is a command line power tool for generating and exporting Chinese language learning flashcards into Anki.
+HaoHaoXueXi is a command line power tool for generating and exporting Chinese language learning flashcards into Anki.

-Requirements:
+**Features**:
+- Save exports from popular apps like Pleco and ZhongWen straight into Anki
+- Generate cards from custom word and sentence lists
+- Automatically generate Google translations, pinyin, CE-CCDICT definitions, and traditional/simplified characters
+- Format output Anki cards with HTML

+**Requirements**:
 - Python v3.6 or above
 - Anki installed and running with the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin installed (Visit http://localhost:8765 to test AnkiConnect)